Chinese Coins with Flower

 Emperor Hui Zong's reign, coins

-the inscription sheng
+with the inscription sheng

-song yuan bao
+song yuan bao (圣宋元宝)

-(圣宋元宝) were cast.
+were cast.

 This is an example of such a